 What’s our experience when interlining bags on separate reservations?

-We rarely need to book separate reservations so I have a limited data set to go on, but when I’ve needed to do so, my success rate when checking bags from different PNRs has been 100%.
+We rarely need to book separate reservations so I have a limited data set to go on, but when I’ve needed to do so, my success rate when checking bags from different PNRs have been 100%.

 Will this work for you?

 I wish there were a set answer I could give, but there are so many variables, including the employee’s willingness to check your bags at your departure airport, that there’s no sure thing.
-Delta and United have published policies to check bags through if you’re flying on an alliance partner.
+Delta and United have published policies to check bags through if you’re flying with an alliance partner.
 American’s policy says they will not check the bag through on separate PNRs with partner airlines or even with their own planes.

 If you’re going to make two separate reservations, make sure to leave enough time during your connection to plan for the worst-case scenario.
 That would be if you were required to pick up your bags from the baggage claim and go back to the check-in desk for your connecting flight.
-If you’re connecting in a country that requires a visa for you to enter, this may be a problem and in that case, it would make sense to book flights on the same PNR, even it means paying a little more for the ticket.
+If you’re connecting in a country that requires a visa for you to enter, this may be a problem and in that case, it would make sense to book flights on the same PNR, even if it means paying a little more for the ticket.
 The peace of mind will be worth it.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.